epdoc/tools/packages/bump/README.md

-# `bump` Version Bumping Tool
+# @epdoc/bump Version Bumping Tool

 A command-line tool to simplify version bumping for Deno projects.
 It modifies the `version` field in your `deno.json` file according to the rules of semantic versioning.
+Supports monorepos.
 Can also automatically add a placeholder comment to CHANGELOG.md.

 ## Usage